liferay/liferay-docs/develop/tutorials/articles/liferay-ide/liferay-ide-support-for-alloy-ui-features.md

 Many new code templates have been added for both working with alloyui in the javascript and jsp editors.

-- In this release we’ve added lots of new aui templates for speeding up development when using alloyui.
+- In this release we've added lots of new aui templates for speeding up development when using alloyui.
 - (*first screenshot*) aui javascript templates are added to the javascript editor (*also works in script, `aui-script` tags in html/jsp editor*).